 Toboggan A network of scenic and exciting runs link Mürren, Wengen & Grindelwald.
-You can buy a local day pass or an unlimited sledging pass for the whole region from 114 Sfrs for 2 days.
+You can buy a local day pass or an unlimited sledging pass for the whole region.
 Hire your sledge from an Intersport shop and drop it off at any other in the region.
 There's a popular 8km toboggan run from the rustic restaurant up at Bussalp which is reached by PostBus from the village.
 Try the full 15km run from Faulhorn - the longest in Europe - or head to Männlichen for the fantastic sledge run to Holenstein.
 You can also try night tobogganing on the illuminated 'Eiger Run'.

 Sports centre Modern sports complex with swimming pool, ice rinks for skating and curling, climbing wall, gym and games room.

 Ski school Lessons Monday to Friday.
 Private tuition can also be booked in advance and is available any day of the week, including Sundays.

 Grindelwald has an easy going, relaxed atmosphere with stüblis, bars, discos and live music.
 There really is something for everyone here.
 The Mescalero is a popular venue for music and dancing as is the Gepsi Bar and Le Plaza Club whilst the Espresso Bar is another popular après ski spot.
 The rustic Challi Bar close by the station has a 'gemütlich' ambience and usually live music.
 Try the hot chocolate and pastries at the C & M. There is a bowling alley In Grindelwald and you could even watch an exciting ice hockey match at the sports centre.